General Motors. Pixabay Image

 (click image to expand)

-For Brazil, GM’s sales in this country totaled only 291 thousand vehicles as of fiscal 2022, the smallest among the 3 countries in comparison.
+GM’s sales in Brazil totaled only 328 thousand vehicles as of fiscal 2023, the smallest among the three countries under comparison.

 U.S., China And Brazil Vehicle Sales In Percentage